micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-He said to Him, What [^d]sort of commandments?
+He said to Him, What sort of commandments?
 [Or, which ones?]
 And Jesus answered, You shall not kill, You shall not commit adultery, You shall not steal, You shall not bear false witness,